Skimmeroni/Appunti/AI4ST/FoundationsQC/Qubits/Manipulations.typ

   [$ P_(frac(pi, 4)) = T = mat(1, 0; 0, e^(i frac(pi, 4))) $]
 )

-// CZ gate, Toffoli gate
+// CZ gate, Toffoli gate, Friedkin gate

 It would be useful to have a small set of elementary gates that could be used to construct an arbitrary complicated function.
 Sadly, this